- The kind of performer you pray you'll discover... awe inspiring.

 Rob's live act uses a heady combination of poetry, comedy, storytelling and theatre to explore the world of chaos and adventure that lurks behind the veneer of everyday life.

 Rob first acquired a taste for the stage playing King Herod in the school nativity.
 He started writing poetry when fronting punk rock bands as a teenager.

-Based in Leicester, UK, he's performed over two thousand shows, regularly appears on BBC Radio, and is sometimes sent into schools as a warning to children.
+Based in Leicester, UK, he's performed over three thousand shows, regularly appears on BBC Radio, and is sometimes sent into schools as a warning to children.
 Rob's is the only performance ever to have instigated a fight at the Leamington Spa Peace Festival.